bseverns/lofi-sampler/README.md

 - **Max record secs:** Adjust in `Config.h` (RAM‑bound).
 - **Playback:** On each step, active rows preload that step’s raw slice from QSPI into a small RAM buffer; ISR mixes 4 voices and writes DAC.
 - **CPU budget:** The ISR only mixes 4 int16 samples → saturation → DAC write.
 All file I/O happens in the main loop between steps.
 - **AudioEngine etiquette:** `service()` runs in the foreground, drains a job queue, and tops off circular buffers in flash-sized chunks.
 The 22.05 kHz ISR only ever reads already-primed samples + gain ramps.
 If you add new work, make it a job and let the loop babysit it; the interrupt stays allergic to anything slower than a multiply.
+New to the engine?
+[Read the flow notes + diagram.](docs/audio-engine.md)

 ### RAM budget vs. record slider (SAMD51)
 The NeoTrellis M4 gives us **192 KiB** of SRAM.
 Recording burns RAM three ways: one capture buffer and four voice buffers (one slice per voice).
 Rule of thumb: